julieanneco/predictingHDI/README.md

 test.hdi <- predict.hdi[-hdi.samples, ]
 ```

-Using the randomForect package, I fit a basic random forest regression model with 500 trees and a mtry of 3.
+Using the randomForest package, I fit a basic random forest regression model with 500 trees and a mtry of 3.
 I then plotted the error versus the number of trees.
 ```{r}
 hdi.rf.1 <- randomForest(hdi ~ ., data = train.hdi, ntree=500, mtry = 3,
 						importance = TRUE, na.action = na.omit)